 The Fourth Interment

-October 9, 1874: the Lincoln Tomb now complete, the president’s remains were removed from his coffin, placed into a lead-lined, cedar coffin and interred in a marble sarcophagus.
-[2]
+October 9, 1874: the Lincoln Tomb now complete, the president’s remains were removed from his coffin, identified once again, placed within a lead-lined, cedar coffin and sealed within a marble sarcophagus [1].

 The Fifth Interment

-November 13, 1876: following an attempt by counterfeiters to steal the president’s body on 7th November 1876, President Lincoln’s coffin was transferred (after a number of secret movements) to a location within the basement and hidden beneath a woodpile.
-[1] [2] [3] Resealed, the sarcophagus was left empty.
+November 13, 1876: following an attempt by counterfeiters to steal the president’s body, President Lincoln’s coffin was moved to a hidden location within the basement and secretly buried beneath a woodpile.
+Resealed, the sarcophagus was left empty [1] [2].

 The Sixth Interment